c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Counsel Inquiry**: So it's not an easy distinction, necessarily, to make, owing to those differences in interpretation?

-**Professor Catherine Noakes**: Correct, it's not an easy distinction to make, and there's no sort of single cut-off between a :outline:`droplet` and an aerosol, we actually all breathe out all of the different sizes of particles.
+**Professor Catherine Noakes**: Correct, it's not an easy distinction to make, and there's no sort of single cut-off between a :outline:`droplet` and an :outline:`aerosol`, we actually all breathe out all of the different sizes of particles.
 It's not a sort of -- there's no single -- not a cut-off you can put in there.

 **Lady Hallett**: Does it make a difference -- do you need to distinguish between them?
 Or if you're trying to combat them, supposing you have :outline:`aerosol` transmission, does it make a difference if you're trying to combat :outline:`droplet` transmission?